HackerN64/F3DEX3/README.md

       applies it to the flags as an AND and OR mask like the previous instruction.
     - `SPCullFlagsNone`, `SPCullFlagsSome`, `SPCullFlagsAll`, `SPCullFlagsNotAll`:
       24 bit mask.
-Cull (`SPEndDisplayList`) if none, some, all, or not all of the flags within the mask are set.
+Cull (`SPEndDisplayList`) if none, some (at least one), all, or not all (at least one clear) of the flags within the mask are set.
     - `SPBranchFlagsNone`, `SPBranchFlagsSome`, `SPBranchFlagsAll`, `SPBranchFlagsNotAll`: same but branch (jump) to segmented address.
     - `SPCallFlagsNone`, `SPCallFlagsSome`, `SPCallFlagsAll`, `SPCallFlagsNotAll`: